RDTAI/SimpleSelect/Readme.md

+Sure!
+Here’s a simpler README file focusing on the purpose of your project:

 ---

-# Simple CNN for CIFAR-10 Classification
+# Simple CNN for CIFAR-10 Classification with Selection Mechanism

-This repository contains a simple convolutional neural network (CNN) implemented in PyTorch to classify images from the CIFAR-10 dataset.
-The model not only predicts the class of the input images but also selectively retains certain outputs based on a learned selection mechanism.
+This project implements a simple convolutional neural network (CNN) for classifying images in the CIFAR-10 dataset.
+The key enhancement of this model is the addition of a selection layer for each output head, allowing the network to determine whether to retain or discard each output.

+## Purpose

+The aim of this project is to perform image classification while adding an extra layer in the output that helps decide whether to keep the predictions or not.
+This mechanism can potentially improve the model's performance by focusing on the most relevant outputs.

 ## Requirements

-To run this code, you need to have the following libraries installed:
+To run this code, you will need:

 - Python 3.x
 - PyTorch